Temporary work: History

-There has been a paradigm shift since the 1940s in the way firms utilize temporary workers.
+There has been a paradigm shift since the 1940s in how firms utilize temporary workers.
 Throughout the Fordist era, temporary workers made up a rather marginal proportion of the total labor force in North America.
-Typically, temporary workers were white women in pink collar, clerical positions who provided companies with a stop-gap solution for permanent workers who needed a leave of absence, when on vacation or in illness.
+Typically, temporary workers were white women in pink collar, clerical positions who provided companies with a stopgap solution for permanent workers who needed a leave of absence when on vacation or illness.
 In contrast, in the Post-Fordist period, characterized by neoliberalism, deindustrialization and the dismantling of the welfare state, these understandings of temporary labor began to shift.
 In this paradigm, the idea of the temporary worker as a stopgap solution to permanent labor became an entirely normative employment alternative to permanent work.

-Therefore, temporary workers no longer represented a substitute for permanent workers on leave but became semi-permanent, precarious positions routinely subject to the threat of elimination because of fluctuations in a company's products.
-In the context of today's temporary labor force, both people and positions have become temporary, and temporary agencies use the temporary worker in a systematic and planned, as opposed to impromptu, manner.
+Therefore, temporary workers no longer represented a substitute for permanent workers on leave but became semi-permanent, precarious positions routinely subject to the threat of elimination because of company product fluctuations.
+In today's temporary labor force, both people and positions have become temporary, and temporary agencies use the temporary workers systematically and plan instead of impromptu.

 Temporary employment has become more prevalent in America due to the rise of the Internet and the gig economy.
 The "gig economy" is defined as a labor market characterized by the prevalence of short-term contracts or freelance work instead of permanent jobs.
 It is a common misconception that participation in the gig economy is a relatively new method of employment.
-But in actuality, finding work in the gig economy is similar to the employment style prior to the Industrial Revolution.
-It is the "one-person, one-career model" that we are accustomed to, and that the gig economy is disrupting, which is the relatively recent phenomenon.
+However, finding work in the gig economy is similar to the employment style before the Industrial Revolution.
+It is the "one-person, one-career model" that society is accustomed to, and the gig economy is disrupting a relatively recent phenomenon.
 Before the Industrial Revolution in the 19th century, it was common for one person to take on multiple temporary jobs to piece together livable earnings.